Home » Understanding EtOH Medical Abbreviation: Definition & Risks

 A visual representation of how ethanol affects the human body.

 Ethanol has a variety of effects on the body, influencing different organs and systems with both immediate and prolonged outcomes.
-The initial impacts of ethanol typically include reduced judgment and motor skills, leading to an elevated likelihood of accidents and reckless actions.
+The initial impacts of ethanol typically include impaired judgment and reduced motor skills, leading to an elevated likelihood of accidents and reckless actions.
 These are often the noticeable consequences individuals encounter while drinking alcohol or shortly after.

 On the other hand, more serious and widespread repercussions arise from long-term consumption of ethanol.
 Sustained use can contribute to liver disease along with cognitive deficits and neurological issues.
 Ethanol interferes with neurotransmitter balances within the brain by increasing GABA function while modifying levels of serotonin and norepinephrine.
 These alterations may significantly influence mood as well as behavior.